Space Race: Gemini

 Gemini 8 experienced the first in-space mission abort on March 17, 1966, just after achieving the world's first docking, when a stuck or shorted thruster sent the craft into an uncontrolled spin.
 Command pilot Neil Armstrong was able to shut off the stuck thruster and stop the spin by using the re-entry control system.
 He and his crewmate David Scott landed and were recovered safely.

 Most of the novice pilots on the early missions would command the later missions.
 In this way, Project Gemini built up spaceflight experience for the pool of astronauts for the Apollo lunar missions.
-With the completion of Gemini, the US had demonstrated all the technologies necessary to make Kennedy's goal of landing a man on the Moon, with the exception of developing a large enough launch vehicle.
+With the completion of Gemini, the US had demonstrated many of the key technologies necessary to make Kennedy's goal of landing a man on the Moon, namely crewed spacecraft docking, with the exception of developing a large enough launch vehicle.

 Soviet crewed Moon programs

 Korolev's design bureau produced two prospectuses for circumlunar spaceflight (March 1962 and May 1963), the main spacecraft for which were early versions of his Soyuz design.
-Soviet Communist Party Central Committee Command 655-268 officially established two secret, competing crewed programs for circumlunar flights and lunar landings, on August 3, 1964.
-The circumlunar flights were planned to occur in 1967, and the landings to start in 1968.
+At the same time, another bureau, OKB-52, headed by Vladimir Chelomey, was developing the LK-1 lunar flyby spacecraft, which would be launched by Chelomey's Proton UR-500 rocket.
+The Soviet government rejected Korolev's proposals, opting to support Chelomey's project, who gained favor with Khrushchev by employing his son.

-The circumlunar program (Zond), created by Vladimir Chelomey's design bureau OKB-52, was to fly two cosmonauts in a stripped-down Soyuz 7K-L1, launched by Chelomey's Proton UR-500 rocket.
-The Zond sacrificed habitable cabin volume for equipment, by omitting the Soyuz orbital module.
-Chelomey gained favor with Khrushchev by employing members of his family.
+Officially, the Soviet lunar program was established on August 3, 1964, with the adoption of Soviet Communist Party Central Committee Command 655-268 (On Work on the Exploration of the Moon and Mastery of Space).
+The circumlunar flights were planned to occur in 1967, and the landings to start in 1968, intending to land a person on the Moon before the Apollo flights.
+Both of the bureaus submitted their projects for a crewed lunar landing.

 Korolev's lunar landing program was designated N1/L3, for its N1 super rocket and a more advanced Soyuz 7K-L3 spacecraft, also known as the lunar orbital module ("Lunniy Orbitalny Korabl", LOK), with a crew of two.
 A separate lunar lander ("Lunniy Korabl", LK), would carry a single cosmonaut to the lunar surface.